 - title,

-- resume,
+- resume.

 - location(s) where work will be performed,

+- itemize the total cost and the number of estimated hours for each individual named above.

 Offerors must provide reference names and phone numbers for similar projects the offeror's firm has completed.